How to download and convert Youtube videos to mp3, in Ubuntu Linux

-This post describes how to download and convert Youtube videos to mp3, in Ubuntu Linux.
-Please note that this is not an encouragement to copyright infringement, I use these tools for downloading and listening to videos on my long commute with the London Underground, where no GSM or Wifi signal are available.
+This post walks through downloading and converting YouTube videos to MP3 on Ubuntu Linux.
+A quick disclaimer: this is not an endorsement of copyright infringement.
+I use these tools to download videos for offline listening during my long London Underground commute, where there's no GSM or Wi-Fi signal.

 sudo apt-get install youtube-dl